itaybel/PwnableWalkthrough/Grotesque.md

 ## Sudoku - Level 8

-We need to solve 100 soduko boards, with a twist
+We need to solve 100 soduko boards with a twist.

 I grabbed the first sudoku solver online, and added the new rules.
 This is the code I have created: